Humoresque (1946 film): Critical reception

-Robert Osborne of Turner Classic Movies explains: Garfield did not actually play the violin in the closeup scenes...the hands were actually the hands of an unknown professional violinist.
-Very convincing.
+Robert Osborne of Turner Classic Movies explains, "Garfield did not actually play the violin in the closeup scenes...the hands were actually the hands of an unknown professional violinist.
+Very convincing."

 Awards and honors

 Franz Waxman received an Academy Award nomination for Best Music, Scoring of a Dramatic or Comedy Picture.

-The film was nominated for the American Film Institute's 2002 list AFI's 100 Years ...
-100 Passions.

 Box office

 The film's budget was estimated to be around $2,164,000.
 The film fared well at the box office and grossed $3,399,000, and the film was hailed a success.
 With inflation in 2007, the gross is $35,737,750.

 According to Warner Bros., the film earned $2,281,000 domestically and $1,118,000 in foreign markets.

 According to Variety the film earned $2.6 million in rentals in 1947.

 In popular culture

 Humoresque was parodied on the television show SCTV in 1981.
 The Joan Crawford role was played by Catherine O'Hara as Crawford, and the John Garfield role was played by violin virtuoso Eugene Fodor.

 In 1998, pop star Madonna released a video for her single "The Power of Good-Bye", based on several scenes from the movie.